where to stay in Tokyo

 • near Tokyo station/Ginza

-• Ginza is a walking distance from Tokyo if you don't have suitcases.
-Cab ride is not that much.
+• Ginza is also a walking distance from Tokyo if you don't have suitcases or a large one.
+A cab ride is not that much.

 • Ginza is obviously for shopping and fine dining.